ShaunLawrie/PresentingGamingPowerShellForFunAndProfit/README.md

 ## Content

-- **Who am I**
-  I'm Shaun, I work at PartsTrader.
-  What's PartsTrader?
-Cars go vroom, have a little smash and then the repair shops use our platform to procure parts.
-  I'm Platform Engineering lead and cover things like application stability and software delivery with my team.

 - **Intro to terminals**
   Hi and welcome to my talk on CodeCamp 2024.
   Today we are going to talk about shell scripting and terminals.